Photo by Toa Heftiba on Unsplash

 – Go green.
 Dark green vegetables are rich in both folate AND magnesium.
 See if you can include 2 generous handfuls of green leafy veg everyday.
 Try adding a big handful of baby spinach to a smoothie or omelette.
 Serve broccoli or peas with your evening meal.
 If you haven’t got the motivation to prepare fresh veg, buy the ready chopped frozen stuff – at this moment in time it is more important for you to eat the veg than worry about it being fresh.

-– Include two B6 foods everyday: choose from avocado, chicken, turkey, lentils, banana, carrots, brown rice, nuts, and seeds.
+– Include at least two B6-rich foods everyday: choose from avocado, chicken, turkey, lentils, banana, carrots, brown rice, nuts, and seeds.

 I hope you find these tips inspiring, and feel able to try them out one at a time.
-Feeding yourself well is one of the kindest things you can do, and you are TOTALLY WORTH the extra ten minutes it takes to prep something tasty!
+Feeding yourself well is one of the kindest things you can do, and you are worth the extra ten minutes it takes to prep something tasty.

 Hop over to the Facebook group too – it’s a friendly place to share conversations and challenges all about digestive health and mental wellbeing; find us at Nutrition in York